 Communications is the vehicle which delivers the message to the firefighters, alerting them of the approaching hazard.
-Communications must be prompt and clear.
+Communication must be prompt and clear.

-- Radios are limited and it is vital to have at least one back up way to quickly Communicate information.
-Identify some options that your crew/team can use in this situation.
+- Radios are limited and it is vital to have at least one backup way to quickly communicate information.
+Identify some options that your crew/team can use as a backup.

 - Discuss how each person on your crew/team has a role and responsibility in recognizing and communicating hazards.

-- Using page ix in your IRPG, discuss the 5 Communication responsibilities every firefighter has.
+- Using Communication Responsibilities in the Incident Response Pocket Guide, (IRPG) PMS 461 (white section),discuss the five communication responsibilities of every firefighter.
 Identify how your crew/team will translate these ideas into action when working in the field.

 Escape routes are the paths firefighters take from their current location, in which they are exposed to danger, to an area free from danger.
-Unlike the other components, there must always be more than one Escape route available to the firefighter.
-With their effectiveness continually changing, Escape routes are probably the most elusive component of LCES.
-As the firefighter works along the fire perimeter, fatigue and spatial separation increases the time required to reach the safety zone.
+Unlike the other components, there must always be more than one escape route available to the firefighter.
+With their effectiveness continually changing, escape routes are probably the most elusive component of LCES.
+As the firefighter works along the fire perimeter, fatigue and spatial separation increase the time required to reach the safety zone.
 On indirect or parallel firelines, situations become compounded.
-Unless Escape routes have been identified ahead, as well as behind, a firefighter’s retreat may not be possible.
+Unless escape routes have been identified ahead, as well as behind, a firefighter’s retreat may not be possible.

-- Using your IRPG page 7, discuss qualities of effective Escape routes.
+- Using LCES in the IRPG (Operational Engagement section, green), discuss the qualities of effective escape routes.

-Safety Zones are planned locations where fire-fighters may find refuge from danger and where no fire shelter is needed.
-Fireline intensity and Safety zone topography determine its effectiveness.
+Safety Zones are planned locations where firefighters may find refuge from danger and where no fire shelter is needed.
+Fire intensity and topography determine a safety zone’s effectiveness.